sahilrajput03/learn-raspberry/using-mongodb.md

 // CHANGE PASSWORD FOR A USER
 db.changeUserPassword('sahil', 'sahil')

-// LEARN: Each database has its own roles

-// SHOW USERS and ROLES
-use admin // change to admin DB
+// SHOW USERS and ROLES (Each database has its own roles and users) use admin // change to admin DB
 // Get available roles for currently selected database i.e, admin show roles